Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Human evaluation (SoundSCaper experiment)

-The violin plot in Fig.~\ref{Flac_3_box_legend} (c) shows that the score distribution of SoundSCaper has a small tail lower than that of soundscape experts, that is, SoundSCaper performs worse than human soundscape experts on some audio clips.
+The violin plot in Fig.~\ref{Flac_3_box_legend} (c) reveals that the score distribution of SoundSCaper shows a slightly lower tail compared to that of the soundscape experts, indicating that SoundSCaper underperforms on some audio clips.
 Here, we explore the largest gap in final scores between SoundSCaper and human experts by subtracting the final score of SoundSCaper captions from that of soundscape expert annotations.
-The maximum value in the difference sequence is 1.99, and the sample is \textit{``28.flac"}.
-Its corresponding soundscape captions are:
+The maximum value in the difference sequence is 1.99, observed in the sample \textit{``28.flac"}.
+The soundscape captions are:

-\begin{fontsize}{8.5pt}{12pt} \textit{\textrm{\textbf{Human soundscape expert}: Immediately, there is a siren dominating the soundscape.
-As it fades away, it sounds like this is in a park, with people walking and chatting.
-Overall this is a calm soundscape, made somewhat annoying by the presence of the siren for part of the time.}} \end{fontsize}

-\begin{fontsize}{8.5pt}{12pt} \textit{\textrm{\textbf{SoundSCaper}: In this park, you are surrounded by the soothing sounds of birds chirping, gentle human activities, and distant speech.
-The natural environment forms a tranquil backdrop.
-These sounds create a peaceful atmosphere, making you feel calm and content.}} \end{fontsize}

-In this case, where the expert caption outperforms SoundSCaper, it emphasizes the disruptive presence of a siren in the park scene, highlighting its significant impact on the soundscape's calmness.
-Conversely, SoundSCaper paints a serene picture, not mentioning sirens and focusing only on peaceful elements like birds chirping and distant speech.
-The reason is that there are no sirens in the 15 classes of AE labels in the dataset used in this paper, as a result, the SoundAQnet of SoundSCaper fails to recognize AEs that it has not seen.
+\mybluehl{In this case, the expert outperforms SoundSCaper, and emphasizes the disruptive presence of a siren in the park scene, highlighting its significant impact on the soundscape's calmness.
+Conversely, SoundSCaper paints a serene picture, not mentioning sirens and focusing only on peaceful elements such as birds chirping and distant speech.
+The reason is that there are no sirens in the 15 classes of AE labels in the dataset used for training the SoundAQnet, and hence it does not recognize this sound.}

 Next, we explore aspects where SoundSCaper outperforms human experts by subtracting the final score of expert-annotated captions from that of SoundSCaper captions.
-The maximum value in the difference sequence is 0.84, the sample is \textit{``26.flac"}, and its corresponding soundscape captions are:
+The maximum score difference is 0.84, the sample is \textit{``26.flac"}, and its corresponding soundscape captions are:

-\begin{fontsize}{8.5pt}{12pt} \textit{\textrm{\textbf{Human soundscape expert}: This is a busy urban square with a mix of sounds.
-There is a constant hubbub of people talking and light music.
-There are also light vehicles passing regularly.
-The character is pleasant, lively, and comfortable.}} \end{fontsize}

-\begin{fontsize}{8.5pt}{12pt} \textit{\textrm{\textbf{SoundSCaper}: In this bustling public square, music fills the air, accompanied by the chatter of people and sounds of things clinking and rustling.
-Occasionally, the rumble of vehicles and traffic noise can be heard in the background.
-The atmosphere is lively and vibrant, making the scene eventful and far from monotonous.}} \end{fontsize}